Daṇḍa

 In Indic scripts, the daṇḍa (Sanskrit: दण्ड ' "stick") (Note: Other terms used in various languages for variants of daṇḍa include kaan (or khan), shad (or shya), carik siki (doubled to carik pareren), ta-rol, mucaad, pada lingsa (doubled to pada lungsi) and section (mark).) is a punctuation mark.
-The glyph consists of a single vertical stroke.
+The grapheme consists of a single vertical stroke.

 Use

 The daṇḍa marks the end of a sentence or line, comparable to a full stop (period) as commonly used in the Latin alphabet, and is used together with Western punctuation in Hindi and Nepali.

 The daṇḍa and double daṇḍa are the only punctuation used in Sanskrit texts.
 No distinct punctuation is used to mark questions or exclamations, which must be inferred from other aspects of the sentence.

 In metrical texts, a double daṇḍa is used to delimit verses, and a single daṇḍa to delimit a pada, line, or semi-verse.
 In prose, the double daṇḍa is used to mark the end of a paragraph, a story, or section.